-Argument Use after sc_vasa_admin to: set_secret -n <username> -p <password> or set_secretuser_name <username>user_password <password></password></username></password></username> Set the username and password that the VASA credentials should comprise.
-For example: sc_vasa_admin set_secret -n johnvasa -p The secret key for the VASA Provider has been set successfully. list_secret Display the username of the currently defined VASA credentials.
+Argument Use after sc_vasa_admin to: list_secret Display the username of the currently defined VASA credentials.
 For example: sc_vasa_admin list_secret Secret key username for the VASA Provider: johnvasa -h Display help information that is relevant to sc_vasa_admin. orhelp You can also display help for the set_secret argument if it is typed on the command line as well.